-This is probably the easiest water storage solution, but it is also an expensive option, and those heavy water containers are cumbersome.
+This is probably the most accessible water storage solution, but it is also an expensive option, and those heavy water containers are cumbersome.
 I hate to move them around.
-If we were in the middle of a hot summer, with no electricity, no air, or running water, those heavy containers would be vital but a pain in the rear to use.
+If we were in the middle of a hot summer with no electricity, no air, or running water, those heavy containers would be vital but a pain in the rear to use.

 Wells, lakes, ponds, and rivers – If you have a well, I envy you.
 That can be a beautiful resource.
-Be sure you can pump the water up manually in the event of a power failure.
+Be sure you can pump the water up manually during a power failure.
 This will depend on the type of well and the depth of it.